kerembg0/Smith-Diagram-Plotter-and-Factor-of-Safety-Calculator/README.md

-# Smith Diagram Plotter and Factor-of Safety Calculator
+# Smith Diagram Plotter and Factor of Safety Calculator
 a short and simple script to plot smith diagrams and calculate factor of safety

 # Just enter your coefficients and fatigue calculations on command line